Muscular Dystrophy Association Clinic

 Contact Us

-Our program is composed of a multidisciplinary team of experts working together to provide each patient with the personalized care they need.
-For questions regarding your care, you can reach out to the appropriate contact below for more information.
+Our program is a multidisciplinary team of experts working together to provide each patient with the personalized care they need.
+For questions regarding your care, reach out to the appropriate contact below.

 - Neuromuscular Nurse 312.996.8540